Skip to main content

 📌 Final Tip: Keep It Lean

-You don’t need 15 stages.
+You can have up to 10 stages — but you probably don't need all 10.
 Start with 4–7 key milestones and evolve over time.

 The goal is clarity, not clutter.